-5 Ways to Get the Most Out of A Plank
+5 Ways to Get the Most out of a Plank

 First, make sure you're planking properly.
 Then get the most out of this full-body exercise with these easy modifications.

 Daily planks are a quick and easy way to stay fit at home.
 Though you mostly feel the burn in your abs, planks are an excellent full-body workout—they strengthen your shoulder, back and chest muscles, as well as the front of your thighs, according to Charlotte Shen, the owner of Max Fitness in Toronto and a registered kinesiologist.
-Here are 5 things to keep in mind when you’re planking to get the most out of the pose.
+Here are five things to keep in mind when you’re planking to get the most out of the pose.

 Hold the plank for as long as possible

 “You should always push to exhaustion,” says Shen.
 “Meaning, you should plank until you cannot plank any more.
 Like, you can’t hold it for one more second.”
 And forget about the clock, she suggests.
 That’s the way to actually improve your core endurance.
 You’ll find that the more you practice, the longer you’ll be able to hold the pose.